dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

 `useContext` follows the same rules as `useState` for typing.
-In this case, the initial value will be null but we trick TypeScrpt with `as` and define an object that will contain an array of `favourite animes` and a function to toggle.
+In this case, the initial value will be null but we trick TypeScrpt with `as` on `createContext` and define an object that will contain an array of `favourite animes` and a function to toggle.

 Commented you have the typical setter scenario in case you need it.